MicrosoftDocs/microsoft-cloud/docs/dev/dev-proxy/concepts/what-is-throttling.md

 ---
 title: What is throttling?
-description: The concept of throttling in Microsoft 365 and other cloud services
+description: The concept of throttling in cloud APIs
-author: garrytrinder
+author: waldekmastykarz
-ms.author: garrytrinder
+ms.author: wmastyka
-ms.date: 11/03/2023
+ms.date: 12/18/2023
 ms.topic: concept-article
 ms.service: microsoft-cloud-for-developers